M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

                 Form1.SetFocus
             End If
             End If
-            If Forms.count > 5 Then KeyCode = 0: Exit Sub
+            If Forms.Count > 5 Then KeyCode = 0: Exit Sub
             If Not TaskMaster Is Nothing Then If TaskMaster.QueueCount > 0 Then KeyCode = 0: Exit Sub
             If BreakMe Then noentrance = False: Exit Sub If ASKINUSE Then